mightycow/uberdemotools/README.md

 - Cutting by time: creating a new demo file that is a time sub-range of the original demo file for easier processing or demo viewing
 - Splitting demos: given a demo with multiple map changes, create a new demo file per map change (plus one for the stuff before the first map change)
 - Cutting by patterns: given rules defined by the user, find matching events and cut demos around the times of said events
+- Time shifting demos: shifting the non-first-person players back in time (a sort of anti-lag)
+- Merging demos: given multiple demos from the same match recorded by different players, create a new demo with more complete information

 Official UDT binaries
 ---------------------